bcardi/generator-angular-crud-app/README.md

 1. See [Trigger file watcher manually](http://youtrack.jetbrains.com/issue/WEB-10043) for details on other ways to manually run the file watchers.

 ### Step 6: Setup Karma for running unit tests

+**Note:** If you are not using WebStorm, you will have to setup grunt or gulp tasks to run your tests.

 1. Open project in WebStorm
 1. Select “Run > Edit Configurations”